aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloKabbu.md

 Move 1 is always used if `turns` is 0 (the first main turn).

-Otherwise, the decision of which move to use is based on the following odds.
-However, these odds have 3 possible distribution sets which will be numbered as follows (the first one that applies is used):
+Otherwise, the decision of which move to use is based on the weigthed odds.
+However, these weighted odds have 3 possible distribution sets which will be numbered as follows (the first one that applies is used):

 1. All of the following conditions are fufilled:
     - Both [HoloVi](HoloVi.md) and [HoloLeif](HoloLeif.md) are present